Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Bigger isn’t always better, right?
 That’s a rather old adage, and while it stands true for many things, gadgets included, it’s anything but the case for Jawbone.
-And good thing, because their Big Jambox, which costs $250, sounds vastly better than the first, perhaps more than twice as good.
-The first Jawbone Jambox was a sort of game changer.
-Don’t get me wrong.
-There had been several best Bluetooth speakers prior, but Jawbone did it right, producing an almost full range of sound, and more importantly bass that you could actually feel, even when you powered on the tiny speaker.
+And a good thing, because their Big Jambox, which costs $250, sounds vastly better than the first, perhaps more than twice as good.
+The first Jawbone Jambox was a sort of game-changer.
+Somewhat like the Fluance FI30 Bluetooth speaker and the Philip Fidelio DS7700 Bluetooth docking speaker.

 Furthering its prowess was the 10-hour battery life and Bluetooth connectivity, along with a headphone input so you could listen on just about any smartphone.
-That was over 2-years ago now, and since a number of competitors have emerged with speakers that sound comparable if not better.
+That was over 2-years ago now, and since several competitors have emerged with speakers that sound comparable, if not better.
 Some of those include Philips’ ruggedized Shoqbox and Jabra’s Soulmate (review coming soon).

 As with the previous Jambox, and like many other Bluetooth speakers, there is an integrated mic for making speakerphone telephone calls.
 I’m happy to report that the Big Jambox’s speakerphone functionality works superbly, with callers reporting crystal clear sound on the other end thanks to the integrated echo-cancelation.

 So to be candid, I’m torn.
 The Big Jambox sounds vastly better than its smaller and older brother.
 However, relatively speaking the Big Jambox is not nearly as portable since it weighs more than two times as much, and almost measures twice as big.
 The original Jambox wasn’t encumbering in a bag or backpack, where the presence of the Big Jambox is vastly evident.
 But as with any product, there are always caveats.
-And in this case, the Big Jambox’s larger size is a worthy, and justifiable caveats, especially since its audio quality is vastly superior to the original Jambox and many other Bluetooth speakers that are available today.
+And in this case, the Big Jambox’s larger size is a worthy, and justifiable caveat, especially since its audio quality is vastly superior to the original Jambox and many other Bluetooth speakers that are available today.

-Bottom Line: the Big Jambox is one of the best sounding portable Bluetooth speakers you can buy today.
+Bottom Line: the Big Jambox is one of the best-sounding portable Bluetooth speakers you can buy today.